 High performance interconnects have been widely used by the HPC community, and most MPI(Message passing Interface) implementations have support for a large number of interconnects that are available today.
-Some early work that describes in detail about RDMA for MPI can be found in [20].
+Some early work that describes in detail about RDMA for MPI can be found in [22].
 There has even been some work to build Hadoop-like systems using the existing MPI capabilities [23].
-Photon [16] is a higher level RDMA library that can be used as a replacement to libfabric.
-RoCE [5] and iWARP [25] are protocols designed to use RDMA over Ethernet to increase the maximum packets per second processed at a node while decreasing latency.
-Heron doesn't take into account the network when scheduling tasks into available nodes and it would be interesting to consider network latencies as described in [14, 17] for task scheduling.
+Photon [24] is a higher level RDMA library that can be used as a replacement to libfabric.